ScriptFUSION/Porter/README.md

 #### Implementation example

 In the following example we create a provider that only accepts `HttpConnector` instances.
 We also create a default connector in case one is not supplied.
-Note it is not always possible to create a default connector and it is perfectly valid to insist the caller supplies a connector.
+Note it is not always possible to create a default connector, and it is perfectly valid to insist the caller supplies a connector.

 ```php
 final class MyProvider implements Provider